Toward an Idiomatic Framework for Cognitive Robotics: Introduction

-With roots in the given desiderata, this Cognitive Hour-glass model in many ways could constitute a unifying and standardized framework for cognitive robotics.
+With roots in the given desiderata, Sigma's Cognitive Hourglass model in many ways could constitute a unifying and standardized framework for cognitive robotics.
 However, as we will elaborate on in \cref{sec:sigma_model} the model commits to specific architectural decisions, which hinders the utilization of new technology and ideas.
 E.g., their commitment to the sum-product algorithm prevents the use of new algorithms for efficient probabilistic inference.
-Therefore, based on the observation that the layers of the Cognitive Hour-glass model presented in \cite{RosenbloomDemskiUstun+2017+1+103} conceptually can be divided into more and generalized layers, in this paper, we propose a new generalized Cognitive Hour-glass model based on recent advancements within the machine learning community that makes no such commitments.
-We believe that the presented generalized model constitutes an appropriate framework for guiding and discussing the future development of cognitive robotics.
+Therefore, based on the observation that the layers of Sigma's Cognitive Hourglass model conceptually can be divided into more and generalized layers, in this paper, we propose a new generalized Cognitive Hourglass model based on recent advancements within the machine learning community that makes no such commitments.
+The presented Generalized Cognitive Hourglass model constitutes a new framework for guiding and discussing the future development of cognitive robotics.
+As such, with this paper we do not intend to construct a new specific cognitive architecture our-self.
+Instead, our framework should be viewed as a space of systems, and our intend with this framework and manuscript is \begin{enumerate} \item to provide a framework for other researchers to expand upon, \item to ease the development of cognitive architectures for robotics by encouraging and mitigating cooperation and re-use of existing results, \item and finally to highlight some of the current state-of-the-art technology available to progress this research field. \end{enumerate}